intersystems/git-source-control/docs/menu-items.md

 Much like the [git fetch](https://git-scm.com/docs/git-fetch) command, this option fetches the most recent versions of the branch without merging that version into the local copy of the branch.
 ## Pull changes from remote branch
 Much like the [git pull](https://git-scm.com/docs/git-pull) command, this menu option pulls the most recent version of the current branch from a remote source, merging the changes into the local copy.
+## Sync
+This option will synchronize a local repo with the remote repo.
+The sync operation is only enabled in basic mode.
+It encapsulates the pattern of fetching, pulling, committing and then pushing into one menu action.
+If there is no defined remote repository, it will simply commit any uncommitted files.
 ## Create new branch
 This menu option creates a new branch in the repository for changes to be committed to.
 It also changes the current branch to be the created branch.
 This mimics the behavior of the [git checkout -b](https://git-scm.com/docs/git-checkout) command.
 ## Check out an existing branch